 (The giant Ferris wheel in past New Year colours)

-Like Schönbrunn, another dependable option is the Wintermarkt on the Riesenradplatz.
-This actually opens mid-November in 2024 and continues through to January 6th, 2025.
+Like Schönbrunn, another dependable option for the New Year is the Wintermarkt on the Riesenradplatz.
+This continued through to January 6th in the 2024/2025 season.

-The booths sit at the entrance to the massive Prater entertainment complex and almost under the iconic giant ferris wheel (which looks wonderful if lit up at night and opens late, too, for rides).
+The booths sit at the entrance to the massive Prater entertainment complex and almost under the iconic giant ferris wheel (which looks wonderful if lit up at night and opens late for rides).

 The Gourmetmarkt